LLNL/blt/docs/api/target.rst

 MPIEXEC and MPIEXEC_NUMPROC_FLAG are filled in by CMake's FindMPI.cmake but can be overwritten in your host-config specific to your platform.
 BLT_MPI_COMMAND_APPEND is useful on machines that require extra arguments to MPIEXEC.

+If NUM_OMP_THREADS is given, this macro will set the environment variable OMP_NUM_THREADS before running this test.
+This is done by appending to the CMake tests property.

 .. note::
   If you do not require this macros command line assistance, you can call CMake's